-Chapter 7 indicates our likely approach to the Coastal Access Duty in relation to various types of land cover and landform which occur on the English coast, taking into account the key principles of public interest in part B of the Scheme.
-In particular it explains our likely approach to public safety and environmental protection in relation to each type of land cover and landform.
+Chapter 7 indicates our likely approach to the coastal access duty in relation to various types of land cover and landform which occur on the English coast, taking into account the key principles of public interest in part B. In particular it explains our likely approach to public safety and environmental protection in relation to each type of land cover and landform.
 The influence of the key principles of private interest to our decision-making is explained in more detail in chapter 8, which considers coastal land uses.